CNC Wired Remote Controller

 Uno-format prototyping board inserted between the Mega and the display shield, with the required pins brought out to angled headers.
 Note the spacer under the proto-board - this is required for correct alignment because the long-leg headers are soldered from below so they do not have the spacer that comes with pins that are soldered from the top.

 The preferred option is to use the Mega pins that are exposed beyond the end of the shield.
-These pins can be connected with male header pins mounted on a adapter board to attach it to the Mega.
+These pins can be connected with male header pins mounted on an adapter board to attach it to the Mega.
 The adapter will also carry the SD-Card reader (if installed) and the cable header.

 The UART connection can be provided at TX1/RX1 by coding the serial device as Serial1, which is pins 18 and 19.
 Gnd is available below pins 52/53, and 5V is above pins 22/23.
 The SD card uses the Mega SPI pins at 50/51/52 plus CS which is assigned in software to pin 53 for this application.The adapter can plug into several unused Mega pins to provide stability.
 If additional functionality is to be implemented via the controller connector (such as Reset) then a signal can be provided from any of the GPIO pins 22 to 49.
 Note that the adapter and SD module will cover the Mega reset button - several models of the TFT/LCD shield include a reset switch, which is actually more accessible than the Mega switch, especially if the whole device is enclosed in a case.
 Otherwise, Mega reset should be brought out to a momentary PB switch mounted on the side of the case.

 General layout of components: Mega and display shield with proto board providing connections to 5V, Gnd and UART1, a 2x4P male connector for the cable, and the SD-Card module.
-A small pad, such as double-sided adhesive foam, is required underneath the SD-Card module to keep it level A switch is shown, which could be used to control the additional wired function on the CNC controller, if provided, or a Mega reset if there is not a reset button on the TFT module.
-However the height available for a switch is limited, and the software mentioned below is easily extended to include a button for that function.
+A small pad, such as double-sided adhesive foam, is required underneath the SD-Card module to keep it level.
+A switch is shown, which could be used to control the additional wired function on the CNC controller, if provided, or a Mega reset if there is not a reset button on the TFT module.
+However the height available for a switch is limited, and the software mentioned below is easily extended to include a touch button for that function.
 The pins for the switch used in this example are not on a 0.1" spacing, so it was easier to mount it with only two pins soldered to the board, and the leads connected to the other two pins.

 The prototyping board has been trimmed to fit - see Protoboard Table Saw.
 A small button was 3D-printed for the Arduino Reset that is brought out to the display.
 A lip on the button and a recess in the lid keeps the button upright.